Steele takes lead with 61 to get another chance in Sony Open

 Overnight rain at Waialae Country Club, coupled with the tropical wind not even strong enough to make palm trees sway, left the course as vulnerable as it has ever been.

-Steele didn’t even have the low score to himself.
-Kevin Na also had a 61 and was two shots behind, along with Kapalua runner-up Joaquin Niemann.
+“I thought I could put myself in a better position, and then finishing that way and making eagle on 18 made me really happy and gave me a bit of motivation for tomorrow,” said Niemann, the 22-year-old from Chile.

 Na had it going so well he thought about a 59 when he stood over a 10-foot birdie putt on the 17th, knowing that would leave him an eagle away from golf’s magic number.
-On this day, he had to settle for a 61.
+He had to settle for a 61, and know he might need another score like it.

-Niemann squinted his eyes into the setting sun as his approach on the par-5 bounced up to 10 feet for a birdie-eagle finish and a 63.
-In two holes, he went from outside the top 10 to the final group on Sunday.
+“The golf course is so gettable that somebody can go shoot 8 or 9 under,” Na said.
+“Yeah, I am in a good position but it’s what you shoot Sunday.
+I’m still going to need a low one tomorrow.”

 Steele was at 18-under 192.